leikareipa/rallysported-frontend/README.md

 </table>

 ### Known issues
-- [ ] Since the introduction of Vue, right-click menus don't work correctly on Firefox.
 - [ ] Middle mouse button clicks, used to paint the terrain, may intermittently stop being registered
 - [ ] The paint view may be slow to draw, as it's sloppily implemented
 - [ ] There are occasional rendering glitches in the 3d view